18 March – 18 June 2022

 The Dyche Collection features photographs by self-taught photographer Ernest Dyche and his son Malcolm, who had two studios in the city and produced individual, group, family and wedding portraits.
 In the 1950s, the portrait work shifted its focus to the first wave of migrants arriving in Birmingham from Africa, the Caribbean and Indian sub-continent.
 For over 25 years, many visitors to his main studio would have portraits made to send back to friends and family in their home countries – inadvertently capturing the story of Commonwealth migration, and recording an important phase in Birmingham’s history.

-To highlight the reality of life for immigrants from the Commonwealth countries making a new life in the city, From City Of Empire To City Of Diversity: A Visual Journey will use the Dyche collection and draw upon other collections held by Birmingham Archives, notably Benjamin Stone, Helen Caddick, Paul Hill, Nick Hedges, Vanley Burke and George Hallet.
-A smaller exhibition will tour to libraries and arts centres across the region.
-In addition to an event and talks programme, there will be also be a schools engagement programme and opportunities for volunteers to develop skills and learning around archive research and exhibition curation.
+To highlight the reality of life for immigrants from the Commonwealth countries making a new life in the city, From City Of Empire To City Of Diversity: A Visual Journey uses the Dyche collection and draws upon other collections held by Birmingham Archives, notably Benjamin Stone, Helen Caddick, Paul Hill, Nick Hedges, Vanley Burke and George Hallet.

-From City Of Empire To City Of Diversity: A Visual Journey officially launched on Thursday 29 October 2020, from 4-5.30pm on Sampad’s Facebook page as part of Black History Month.
+From City Of Empire To City Of Diversity: A Visual Journey officially launched in October 2020, as part of Black History Month.
 It was hosted by our Executive Director, Sabra Khan, and featured an online discussion with speakers, providing an opportunity for audiences to find out more about the importance of this collection and how they can get involved in the project.

 Watch The Official Launch Video